-Right-click on the online application object and select Reset from the pop-up context menu (Figure 152).
+Right-click on the online application object and select Reset from the pop-up context menu (Figure 173).

-Figure 152: Resetting an application
+Figure 173: Resetting an application

-You will be prompted to enter the reset timeout before RMS begins the operation (Figure 153).
+You will be prompted to enter the reset timeout before RMS begins the operation (Figure 174).

-Confirm hvreset command for app1

-Are you sure you wish to run hvreset command on the userApplication app1?
+command for app1 × Are you sure you wish to run hvreset command on the userApplication app1?
 WARNING: The hvreset command interrupts any ongoing RMS processing for the userApplication specified as argument.
 Any running script will be terminated with SIGHUP.
 The entire graph of the specified userApplication is completely re-initialized based on the actual detector reports.
-Hvreset will cause any information about previous failures etc. to be lost.
-An invocation of hvreset will most likely result in a statelnconsistent of the userApplication.
+Hvreset will cause any information about previous failures etc. to • be lost.
+An invo nation about previous cation of hvreset will stent of the userAppli most likely result be lost.
+An invoc in a stateInconsi ation of hvreset will most likely result cation. be lost.
+An invoc in a stateInconsi ation of hvreset will stent of the userAppli most likely result cation.

-Timeout for the hvreset command : 10 Sec

-Yes No

-Figure 153: Choosing the reset timeout for the application
+Figure 174: Choosing the reset timeout for the application